hillaryyang/hillaryyang.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
 I'm Hillary.
-I use this site (mainly) for my short, spontaneous writing projects, so go check them out!
+I use this site for my short, spontaneous writing projects, so go check them out!